forsys-sp/ForSysXR/README.md

 <img src="man/figures/attainment_run1.jpg" width="600" align="center"/>

-## Using threshold
+## Using a treatment threshold

 It is possible to define a treatment threshold in ForSys.
-For instance, a given stand may be available for treatment, but if it does not contain a certain value of biomass or any fire metric, it may be not targeted for treatment.
+For instance, a given stand may be available for treatment, but if it does not contain a certain value of biomass or any fire metric, it may not be targeted for treatment.
 Here, the field threshold represents the predicted flame length in meters.
 As an example, one could limit the treatments to be allocated only in areas with predicted flame lengths greater than 2 meters.

 We run *forsys* with the following arguments.
 Note the use of adjacency_matrix (uses the adjacency created above instead of generating a new file) and the parameter threshold.